cmderdev/cmder/.github/issue_template.md

     If there isn't an existing issue, you may open a new one there.

-    (We don't resolve issues regarding ConEmu here, so please make sure you open the issue in the correct place.)
+    (We don't resolve issues regarding ConEmu here, so, please make sure you open the issue in the correct place.)

     more info: https://conemu.github.io/en/ThirdPartyProblems.html